 The CSA Centre has a long-term strand of work to improve understanding of the scale and nature of child sexual abuse.
 We are currently making decisions in a fog, using poor quality and old data.
 In order to make better decisions, target responses effectively and best protect children, we need better data about both the prevalence and contexts of CSA nationally and what agencies know about at a local level.

-The CSA Centre’s ‘scale and nature’ research programme was built following a review of evidence on the scale and nature of child sexual abuse.
+Our ‘scale and nature’ research programme was built following a review of evidence on the scale and nature of CSA.
 It has four strands:

-- Developing a new national prevalence survey of children and young people in England and Wales, in partnership with Durham University and NatCen Social Research
+- Promoting the need for a new national CSA prevalence survey of children and young people in England and Wales and supporting improved coverage of CSA in other national surveys.

-- Building a better understanding of the reasons for regional variation in level of child sexual abuse identified by local authorities and police forces
+- Building a better understanding of how practice in statutory services affects the level of CSA identified and recorded.